New woodland: Blackwell Wood

 Growing the nation's forests

-At Forestry England, we're expertly creating a new woodland between the villages of Luxborough and Roadwater on the edge of Exmoor.
+At Forestry England, we're expertly creating a new woodland between the villages of Luxborough and Roadwater on the edge of Exmoor in Somerset.

 The new 21-hectare woodland, called Blackwell Wood, will become a valuable habitat for wildlife, an important carbon store, and produce sustainable timber to support a greener economy.
 It will also be a new green space for local people to enjoy.